jjhelmus/nmrglue/doc/source/devel/index.rst

 When working with the nmrglue source code please consider the following when preparing patches.

-* Coding Style : The nmrglue source code trys to follow the `PEP8 <http://www.python.org/dev/peps/pep-0008/>`_ style guide.
+* Coding Style : The nmrglue source code tries to follow the `PEP8 <http://www.python.org/dev/peps/pep-0008/>`_ style guide.
 Consider using a tool, such as `pep8 <http://pypi.python.org/pypi/pep8>`__ or `pylint <https://pylint.org/>`_ to check your Python code against